18-Day Mexico Day Of the Dead

 Your day will begin straight after breakfast by visiting the museum of Frida Kahlo, one of Latin America’s most celebrated female artists and feminist heroes – in a region that desperately needs more of them.

-The group will then stroll around downtown on a walking food tour learning about (and tasting!) just some of the different types of tacos on offer and continue to tour the city.
-Wrap up the day with big cheers for the beginning of your Mexican adventure at an authentic Mexican tavern.
+The group will then stroll around downtown on a walking food tour, learning about (and tasting!) just some of the different types of tacos on offer and continue to tour the city.
+For a perfect end to the day, you might choose to toast the start of your Mexican adventure at a charming, authentic Mexican tavern, soaking in the local vibes—it’s entirely up to you.

 Day 3: Mexico City